Sutaai/sutaai.me/src/content/posts/books.md

 - ✅ Completed
 - ⌚ Ongoing...
 - ✒️ To write a review for
-- 🗒️ Noted for later
+- 🗒️ Noted for later (To read later)
 -->

 As surprising as it may sound, I'm not much of a reader usually.
 I just happen to read stuff by pure curiosity, not because "Oh, this look interesting." when I'm at the library.